Donkey Kong: 2025–present: Donkey Kong Bananza

 After Nintendo Entertainment Planning & Development (EPD) completed Super Mario Odyssey (2017), Koizumi directed them to develop a 3D Donkey Kong game.
 A programmer had been conducting experiments with voxel technology and destructible environments, which had been used to a limited degree in Odyssey.
 EPD realized that Donkey Kong's strength was a good fit.

 The development of Donkey Kong Bananza, the first 3D Donkey Kong game since Donkey Kong 64, began on the Nintendo Switch and shifted to the Nintendo Switch 2 around 2021.
-Bananza features a redesigned Donkey Kong that combines the expressiveness of Miyamoto's original design and his more cool and adventurous Country depiction.
+Donkey Kong was redesigned to combine the expressiveness of Miyamoto's original design and his more cool and adventurous Country depiction.
 Pauline was redesigned as his young sidekick, and the Kremlings were reintroduced after a nearly 20-year absence.
 The producer, Kenta Motokura, said Bananza was an opportunity to establish separate 2D and 3D Donkey Kong series as Nintendo had done with Super Mario.
 Bananza was released in July 2025 to acclaim; reviewers described it as a triumphant return for Donkey Kong and the Switch 2's killer app.

 Story and characters

 The original Donkey Kong features three characters: Donkey Kong, a large, antagonistic gorilla; Mario, the overall-wearing protagonist; and Pauline, Mario's girlfriend.
 Donkey Kong follows Mario as he ascends a construction site to rescue Pauline from Donkey Kong, his escaped pet ape.
 In the sequel, Donkey Kong Jr., Mario imprisons Donkey Kong in a cage.
 The game introduces Donkey Kong's son, the diaper-wearing Donkey Kong Jr. Mario, Pauline, Donkey Kong, and Jr. return in the 1994 Game Boy Donkey Kong, in which Mario again must rescue Pauline from the Kongs.
 The Game Boy game was the first Donkey Kong game to depict Donkey Kong wearing a red necktie bearing his initials, "DK".

 Beginning with Donkey Kong Country, Donkey Kong's role shifted from antagonist to protagonist.
-Rare's Kevin Bayliss redesigned him; alongside the red tie from the Game Boy game, he was given what GamesRadar+ described as "menacing, sunken eyes and [a] beak-like muzzle", and Bayliss designed him as blocky and muscular to make animating him easier.
+Rare's Kevin Bayliss redesigned him; along with the red tie from the Game Boy game, he was given what GamesRadar+ described as "menacing, sunken eyes" and a "beak-like muzzle", and Bayliss designed him as blocky and muscular to make animating him easier.
 The Donkey Kong in Rare's games is a separate character from the one in the arcade games, who appears as the elderly Cranky Kong.
 Cranky Kong provides scathing, fourth wall-breaking humor in which he unfavorably compares current games to older ones like the original Donkey Kong.
-Nintendo's stance on whether Cranky is Donkey Kong's father, making the modern Donkey Kong a grown-up Donkey Kong Jr., or grandfather has been inconsistent.
+Nintendo has been inconsistent about whether Cranky is Donkey Kong's father, making the modern Donkey Kong a grown-up Donkey Kong Jr., or grandfather.